 It’s also easier to stay focused if you’re not concerned about your on-screen appearance.
 Working from home means you’re not at the mercy of harsh fluorescent lighting, but it could also mean that the lighting in your workspace results in a grainy visual for your colleagues.

-Most in-laptop webcams are limited in their ability to compensate for low lighting (and they’re certainly limited in helping you find your best angle, as anyone who has seen up a colleague’s nostrils on a video call can attest).
 Adding a pro-grade camera with automatic lighting balance will project the best image of you on-screen.
 And if you’re in-office, where harsh overhead lights can smother your facial expressions, cameras that reflect your natural coloring can help your remote colleagues see your intent, not just your features.

 The effect of better meetings lasts beyond the meeting itself